chef/chef-web-docs/content/reusable/md/policyfile_rb_settings.md

 `name "name"`

 :   Required.
 The name of the policy.
 Use a name that reflects the
-    purpose of the machines against which the policy will run.
+    purpose of the machines against which the policy will run, such as "application server", "chat server", "load balancer", and so on.

 `run_list "ITEM", "ITEM", ...`